Penang Itinerary How To Spend 1 to 5 Days in Penang, Malaysia by JetSettingFools.com

 Tropical Spice Garden

-A landscaped garden of herbs and spices, visitors can tour the grounds at their own pace with a helpful audio guide (via the app).
+A landscaped space of herbs and spices, visitors can tour the grounds at their own pace with a helpful audio guide (via the app).
 Just be sure to grab some insect repellent for the mosquitos!

 Penang Food and Drink